 Simple interest is money that you pay on a loan, or that you earn on deposits.
 For example, when you borrow money, you have to repay the loan along with a little extra.
 Or, when you deposit money in a savings account, you earn money on that deposit (and you can take your original deposit out along with your interest earnings).
 Interest is that additional money, and the amount of interest is calculated based on the original sum of money (called the "principal").

 The term "simple" means you're working with the simplest way of calculating interest.
 Once you understand how to calculate simple interest, you can move on to other varieties (like APY, APR, and compound interest).

 Simple Interest Formula

-If you want to calculate simple interest, use this formula:
+To calculate simple interest, use this formula:

-In other words Interest (I) is calculated by multiplying Principal (p) times the Rate (r) times the number of Time (t) periods.
+Explanation: Simple Interest (I) is calculated by multiplying Principal (p) times the Rate (r) times the number of Time (t) periods.

 Simple Interest Limitations